OG-Hunter/seditiontracker.github.io-/docs/_suspects/bruno-cua.md

 courthouse:
 raid:
 perpwalk:
-quote: 'They can steal an election, but we can’t sit in their chairs?'
+quote: "They can steal an election, but we can’t sit in their chairs?"
 title: Bruno Cua arrested on February 5, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack